Ukraine: Info and support for students and staff

 Are you a student and would you like to talk to someone about the impact of the current situation in Ukraine on your mental health, please check the webpage 'Advice and counseling' to see what kind of help Tilburg University offers.
 For study related questions it is best to contact your education coordinator.
 Also check out the tips on the How do I stay mentally healthy page.

-Advice and counseling
+Student advice and counseling

 To successfully complete your studies, various circumstances are involved.
 Sometimes you could use some advice or guidance.
 Do you have study-related questions, or do you need a listening ear on a personal level?
-Feel free to contact our advisors and counselors in the areas of education and mental and physical health.
-These include education coordinators, student deans, student psychologists, social workers, student pastors, career coaches or confidential advisors.

 How do you stay mentally healthy?